-Investment properties are reviewed by management in conjunction with independent appraisers, valuations are completed by undertaking an income approach whereby a capitalization rate is applied to the net operating income which the property can reasonably be expected to produce over the remaining economic life of improvements and are included in the Condensed Consolidated Interim Balance Sheets at their fair value (Level 3).
+Investment properties are included in the Condensed Consolidated Interim Balance Sheets at their fair value.
+Valuations are completed by using an income approach whereby a current capitalization rate is applied to the net operating income which the property can reasonably be expected to produce over its remaining economic life of improvements (Level 3).